CHURCH OF SCIENTOLOGY INTERNATIONAL

-- Mike Rinder is also on record contradicting himself, asserting the very same allegation he alleges to Mr. Wright was “rubbish” to another media and when questioned on network television “If you lied before how do we know you’re telling the truth now?”
+Mike Rinder is also on record contradicting himself, asserting that the very same allegation he alleges to Mr. Wright was “rubbish” to another media and when questioned on network television, “If you lied before how do we know you’re telling the truth now?”
 Rinder responded, “You don’t.”
 He, too, was removed from the Church for malfeasance.

-- Marc Headley provided three different versions of the same tabloid gossip story.
+Marc Headley provided three different versions of the same tabloid gossip story.
 He also made wild allegations in a federal lawsuit against the Church that a judge tossed out of court, but not before admitting under oath to twice selling stories to tabloids.
-The judge ordered the Headleys to pay $40,000 to the Church to cover its legal costs in defending against such a frivolous lawsuit.
+The judge ordered Headley and his wife to pay $40,000 to the Church to cover its legal costs in defending against such a frivolous lawsuit.

 These and other sources were practically held up as paragons of virtue.

 The Church requested five times of the publisher and Mr. Wright that it be provided a manuscript to assist in accuracy.
-Only this week did Mr. Wright offer to send the book on Wednesday or Thursday (autographed).
-Once the Church was able to read some of the manuscript, the errors became visible and some are exhibited in this white paper such as:
+Only a few days before the book’s release did Mr. Wright agreed to send the book to the Church on the day of its official publication (autographed).
+Once the Church was able to read the manuscript, the errors became visible and many are exhibited in this white paper such as:

-So while Mr. Wright provided his apostate sources a free pass by failing to go beyond their pre-arranged corroboration to independently scrutinize their bizarre tales and allegations, he fails to mention that in the time he worked on this book, the Church experienced massive growth under Mr. Miscavige’s ecclesiastical leadership as reflected in:
+Mr. Wright provided his apostate sources a free pass by failing to go beyond their pre-arranged corroboration to independently scrutinize their bizarre tales and allegations.
+At the same time he failed to mention that in the time he worked on this book, the Church experienced massive growth under Mr. Miscavige’s ecclesiastical leadership as reflected in:

-- The opening of 30 new Churches around the world including 12 in 2012 alone—in Sacramento, Orange County, San Jose and Los Gatos, California; Phoenix, Arizona; Denver, Colorado; Greater Cincinnati, Ohio; Buffalo, New York; as well as in Germany, Italy and our first in the Middle East, in Tel Aviv, Israel.
+The opening of 37 new Churches around the world including 12 in 2012 alone—in Sacramento, Orange County, San Jose and Los Gatos, California; Phoenix, Arizona; Denver, Colorado; Florence, Kentucky; Buffalo, New York; as well as in Germany, Italy and our first in the Middle East, in Tel Aviv, Israel.
 (Yet another inaccuracy is calling the Seattle Church “shuttered” when it has been in continuous service for more than fifty years and opened as an Ideal Organization in July 2010—as shown on our website for all these years www.scientology.org/david-miscavige/churchopenings/church-of-scientology-seattle.html)

-- The establishment of a new 185,000-sq.-ft. facility for the production of Church dissemination and humanitarian materials.
-This state-of-the-art printing facility enables the Church to produce and distribute dissemination and humanitarian items at a rate 10 times previous levels for virtually the same cost. www.scientology.org/disseminationcenter
+The establishment of a new 185,000-sq.-ft. facility for the production of Church dissemination and humanitarian materials.
+This state-of-the-art printing facility enables the Church to produce and distribute dissemination and humanitarian items at a rate 10 times previous levels for virtually the same cost. scientology.org/dissemination center

 People all over the world embrace the Scientology religion because of the workability of L. Ron Hubbard’s discoveries about the mind, the spirit and life and the Church is set to service them all.